 I was surprised to learn that Bryan had no college education.
 Even more impressive, Bryan tended to do a lot of his research at libraries.
 I suppose it is not surprising, considering that he grew up in an era without the internet.
-When a journal article could not be found online, Bryan would find it at a library.
+When a journal article could not be found online, Bryan would find it at his main local library.

 I encourage readers to search for Bryan Shelton’s posts on all the hair loss forums and message boards out there.
 On several, he has close to 9,000 posts!
 As you will see from his posts, Bryan’s expertise will be greatly missed.
-For me, Bryan’s demise represents the end of an era during which hair loss medications, hair transplants, and wigs were our best hope.
-Hair multiplication, hair cloning and stem cell related treatments now seem close to a reality.
+For me, Bryan’s demise represents the end of an era during which hair loss medications, hair transplants and wigs were our best hope.
+Hair multiplication, hair cloning and stem cell related treatments now seem much closer to becoming a reality.
 It is too bad that Bryan will not be able to witness the final cure when it arrives.

-It says a lot that I never met Bryan, never saw his picture, and maybe only interacted with him on the forum one or two times in all these years.
+It says a lot that I never met Bryan, never saw his picture, and maybe only interacted with him on the hair loss forums one or two times in all these years.
 Yet I think enough of him to type such a lengthy obituary.